tinytelly/netbox-snipeit/README.md

 ```

 ## Run the setup
-to install docker and git.
+to install docker and git on a Centos 8 machine.
 #### [setupMachine.sh](setupMachine.sh)

 #### Running portainer to see your instances